-In his recent podcast, Sam Harris talks with WordPress creator Matt Mullenweg about distributed work and the benefits of working from home, topics that are particularly relevant during this COVID-19 pandemic we find ourselves in.
+In his recent podcast, Sam Harris talks with WordPress creator Matt Mullenweg about distributed work and the benefits of working from home or in some other remote environment, topics that are particularly relevant during this COVID-19 pandemic we find ourselves in.
 I thought this episode was great so I wanted to share some notes that I took away from this conversation.

 The levels of autonomy

 Matt makes an argument for a kind of remote work on steroids, which he calls distributed work.
 His company, Automattic, works in this way with ~1,200 employees in 75 different countries.
 He explains many companies land somewhere on the scale of distributed work with tech companies usually leading the way while more legacy companies are trailing behind.
 He explains this scale in a little more detail and calls it the “5 levels of autonomy”:

 Level 1: You can get by for a day without being in the office, but you’ll probably be less effective and put things off

 Level 2: You try to recreate what you do in the office but just do it online.
 Everything is still synchronous - you still work fixed hours, attend the deluge of meetings, etc…